-At June 30, 2018, the Conference Center had a balance due from the Hotel of \$280,024.
-At June 30, 2017, the Conference Center had a balance due from the Hotel of \$240,686 and a balance due to the Hotel of \$6,250.
+The Conference Center had a balance due from the Hotel of \$191,476 and \$280,024 at June 30, 2019 and 2018, respectively.
 These amounts represent primarily revenues and allocated joint costs of the Conference Center, which will be reimbursed in the subsequent month.